Davis1776/Weather_Impact_on_Home_Sales_ETL_Project/README.md

 The Plan

+Steps to Extract and Transform the Census Data

 Extraction - Extract: your original data sources and how the data was formatted (CSV, JSON, pgAdmin 4, etc).
 Open Weather Now (API)